 How do our bodies respond to routine?

-If you have the same wake-up time every morning, that actually ends up setting an alarm in your body clock, and even on the weekends when your actual alarm might not go off, you will generally wake up at the same time.
-You can blame a little signal that has triggered in your circadian rhythm because your body is so used to waking at that time!
+If you have the same wake-up time every morning, that effectively sets an alarm in your body clock.
+Even on the weekends, when your actual alarm might not go off, you will generally wake up at the same time.
+You can blame the little signal that has triggered in your circadian rhythm because your body is so used to waking at that time!

 The same happens with our babies and toddlers, and particularly younger babies who are still having milk feeds.
-While we're never going to tell you not to feed your baby if they're hungry, we have seen a lot of evidence that suggests that babies that are fed on a more regular or routine basis generally feed better because their bodies are hungry, anticipating that feed at a particular time.
-They have longer, fuller feeds and then are more settled and actually sleep better as a result, which brings us to look at the next point:
+While we're never going to tell you not to feed your baby if they're hungry, we have seen a lot of evidence that suggests that babies that are fed on a more regular or routine basis generally feed better because their bodies anticipate feeds at a particular time.
+As a result, they have longer, fuller feeds and then are more settled and can actually sleep better as a result too!

-Why do babies and toddlers thrive so much on a predictable routine to their day?
+Why do babies and toddlers thrive on a predictable routine to their day?

-When we're talking about routine with babies and toddlers, yes, it definitely applies to having a bedtime routine, i.e. a pattern repeated every evening before bed, but we're also referring to a full daily routine for your little one with consistent wake-up times in the morning, with consistent nap times, with consistent meal/feed times.
+When we're talking about routine with babies and toddlers, yes, it definitely applies to having a bedtime routine (i.e. a pattern repeated every evening before bed) but we're also referring to a full daily routine for your little one.
+We're talking consistent wake-up times in the morning, consistent nap times, consistent meal/feed times... you get the idea!

-To be honest, after a day like that, that's pretty much how I feel as well!
-The lack of structure and unpredictability to our children's day really throws them.
-While people might balk at the idea of being glued to the house with their baby stuck to a rigid routine, in reality, it's not actually like that, and you can still have a very predictable daily schedule without sacrificing outings.
-Likewise you can still get out and about during the day without sacrificing your child's sleep as a result.
+And while people might balk at the idea of being "glued" to the house with their baby stuck to a rigid routine, in reality, it's not actually like that.
+You can still have a very predictable daily routine without sacrificing outings.
+Likewise, you can still get out and about during the day without sacrificing your child's sleep as a result...